jaydestro/takethedayoff/README.md

-# takethedayoff
+# Take the day off

-There's no work, take today off.
+There is nothing to do.
+You have today off.
+There is no code.